notadithyabhat/medbill-takehome/readme.md

 3. message - messageId, caseId(FK to Case), senderId(FK to User), content, createdAt, attachment
 4. attachment - messageId(FK to MessageStore), fileName, fileUrl

 I think these three entities are enough to cover all the requirements.
-I started off by created list of objects for each data and defined each models in the models folder.
+I started off by creating list of objects for each data and defined each models in the models folder.

 # Major Design Decision: